 There is a misconception that to get your advert shown you need to pay more.
 Whilst the various platforms do have auction systems where you can ‘get to the top’ if you pay more, this is not a cost-effective way of advertising; instead you should focus on creating high-quality adverts that people click on.

 In Google AdWords you get rewarded for adverts and landing pages that are effective, the reward is lower cost per clicks.
 Google wants to promote good quality adverts, so if you do this, you can feasibly pay lowers costs than your direct competitors.

 Paid search advertising

-In the search results of Google and Bing, there are adverts at the top, bottom and sometimes in the right-hand side of the page, above, below and to the side of the natural search results.
-This is paid search advertising, and is the primary reason Google is today one of the largest companies in the world.
+In the search results of Google and Bing, there are adverts at the top, bottom, and sometimes on the right-hand side of the page, above, below, and to the side of the natural search results.
+This is paid search advertising and is the primary reason Google is today one of the largest companies in the world.

 Product listing Ads (shopping)

 When you search for products in the search engines, the results displayed are now adverts where the advertiser only pays when the searcher clicks on the ad.